top of page

 My name is Michael Johnson (Mike) and I was

-re-elected as the Chair for the East Midlands region in March 2024.
+re-elected as the Chair for the East Midlands region in March 2024, a role that I had previously held from 2017 to 2023.
 I have been a member of the Stanwick Handbell Ringers since 1996 – almost since it was started by one of our current members using the 12 bells from the local Church.
 Since then I have been chair of that group for a number of years, and am now Vice chair and Musical Director, a role for which I am not particularly qualified, but in the absence of other takers I took it on.
 I have been a member of HRGB for a number of years and was one of the first members of our group to join.
-Our team now owns 3 octaves of Whitechapel bells supplemented by a 4th octave of Malmark hand chimes.
+Our team now owns 3 octaves of Whitechapel bells and 4 octaves of Suzuki hand chimes.
 We give regular performances at a wide variety of venues in and around Northamptonshire, including weddings at Churches and other licensed locations.

 As a member of the regional committee I was involved with the organisation of the 2010 National Rally at Leicester- moving furniture and directing traffic etc. It was good to see so many teams there and it was a really enjoyable experience.
 Unfortunately, the East Midlands Region is not in a position to take it's turn to host a HRGB National Rally currently.